igor-kamil/mkg-ornament/README.md

 ### Using seeder (quick & easy aproach for demo purposes)

-Just seed the provideed sample data using the command `php artisan db:seed`
+Just seed the provided sample data using the command `php artisan db:seed`

 ### Process used for MK&G collection data